elasticio/elasticio.github.io/content/_guides/rebound.md

 ## How the Rebound works?

-When the message can not be processed by the component due to the insufficient information then it is sent back or rebounded.
-This means that the message is sent to a special queue where it waits for a minute and then re-queued for a repeated processing by the component.
-In case that the message is rebounded again then the waiting period is consequently increased with each iteration.
-This process can happen several times (currently it’s set to repeat 10 times), after which the message is rejected completely and an error is reported.
+When the message can not be processed by the component due to insufficient information then it is sent back or rebounded.
+This means that the message is sent to a special queue where it waits and then re-queued for repeated processing by the component.
+In case the message is rebounded again then the waiting period is consequently increased with each iteration.
+This process can happen several times (depends on component), after which the message is rejected completely and an error is reported.

 ![Rebound-schematics](/assets/img/rebound/rebound-schematics.png)